-- A stakeholder analysis is important in determining what actors should be involved in discussions on social protection coordination. - Establishing a national technical working group for policy development or review can be a useful step in promoting coordination. - A Social Protection Policy should be operationalized by a strategic and operational plan which should be costed and an M&E framework and system which contains indicators for monitoring coordination at all levels of government. - Ultimately policy coordination rests on the constitution of a high-level, effective multi-stakeholder body that is accountable for policy oversight and strategic steering
+- A stakeholder analysis is important in determining what actors should be involved in discussions on social protection coordination.
+Care should be taken to ensure that ministries, development partners, and non-governmental organizations working with women and girls, people with disability, older persons, ethnic minorities, and others are represented among these actors. - Establishing a national technical working group for policy development or review can be a useful step in promoting coordination. - A Social Protection Policy should be operationalized by a strategic and operational plan which should be costed and an M&E framework and system which contains indicators for monitoring coordination at all levels of government.
+To ensure inclusivity and responsiveness, outcomes should be tracked using an equity lens, disaggregating data by gender, disability status, ethnicity, and other known vulnerabilities to ensure the programme is successful.